Sunday, September 14, 2025

 I invite comments and feedback ; I'll edit this post as it is improved by the feedback of others.
 And until I can think of a better way to organize these, I'm going with chronological order!

 Smith, Edgar W. Appointment in Baker Street.
 New York: The Pamphlet House.
 [1938] Limited to 250 numbered copies.
+I do not have this.
+Many thanks to Bruce Harris for sharing the images.

 Smith, Edgar W. The Long Road from Maiwand. pamphlet [1940] 4 p.